ru4en/cs1fc16_algorithms/README.md

 }
 ```

-The matrix addition’s function uses a loop that get the value `i` and `j` using the `getElem` function from both the matrices and add them together. the value of it is then set to the same location in the output matrix.
+The matrix addition function uses a loop that get the value `i` and `j` using the `getElem` function from both the matrices and add them together.
+The value of it is then set to the same location in the output matrix.

 ``` c++
 myMat mAdd(myMat m1, myMat m2) {